 Extended Family Leave

-After one consecutive year of employment, four weeks at 100% pay are available after a two-week waiting period.
-One extended family leave may be taken within a rolling calendar year.
-Extended family leave may be used when the employee is needed to provide care as the primary caregiver for more than 10 consecutive workdays.
+Extended family leave may be used when the employee is needed to provide care as the primary caregiver for more than 5 consecutive workdays.
 It may be used for the care of a newborn child, adoption, or serious illness of a family member.
-Family member includes spouse/domestic partner as defined by the College’s policies, child, parent or other family members for whom the employee is the primary caregiver.
+Family member include spouse/domestic partner as defined by the state's policies/guidelines, child, parent or other family members for whom the employee is the primary caregiver.
 When a spouse and partner are both employed by the College, combined paid leave under this policy will not exceed 4 weeks for any one reason.
 If one partner for any one reason has met the two-week wait, the second partner does not need to serve the waiting period.

-Effective 11-1-2018, Amherst College will be contracting with Prudential to provide claim review and case management services for the College's absence programs.
+Amherst College has contracted with Prudential to provide claim review and case management services for the College's absence programs.
 Prudential will help assist Amherst College employees in obtaining both the initial and ongoing documentation needed to support a Family Medical Leave, Extended Family Leave or Military Duty absences, as well as utilizing clinical resources/expertise to manage these submissions on Amherst College's behalf.
 The partnership with Prudential will help to streamline the employee experience.

 - Prudential's Telephonic Absence Process: First, report your absence for leave to your Supervisor/Chair, then call 877-FOR-PRU1 (877-367-7781)